 About this course

+Combine the study of physics with nanotechnology on this master's degree.
 Nanotechnology involves the study of matter down to the scale of a single atom.
 At this scale, materials behave in unusual ways.
-On this degree, you’ll study these behaviours and learn how they can be harnessed for new purposes.
+You’ll study these behaviours and learn how they can be harnessed for new purposes.

 You’ll also benefit from our world-class facilities, which include a cleanroom complex where you can conduct your own research.